meraki/dashboard-api-python/notebooks/notebooksReadme.md

 ## Setting up your environment variables

 Any use of the API requires the use of an _API key_ (also called _API token_) for authentication.
-Technically, you could include your API token in plaintext in your notebooks or Python scripts, but that would be like storing your password in plaintext, and make it risky to share or publish your work.
+Technically, you could include your API key in plaintext in your notebooks or Python scripts, but that would be like storing your password in plaintext, and make it risky to share or publish your work.
 A more secure approach is to store your API key in your local environment variables.
 The Meraki SDK will automatically check your `env` for the appropriate variable and use it if it exists.

 ### Using Colab

-To simulate environment variables in Colab, we'll use the `colab-env` module.
+To simulate environment variables in Colab, we'll use the `colab-env` package.
 To set it up, you'll need a (free) Google account. `colab-env` creates a file called `vars.env` in your Google Drive to store the variables, and we'll use Python to add variables to it.

 1. Open [Colaboratory](https://colab.research.google.com/) in your browser.
 2. Sign in with a Google account if prompted.